-The problem is that those with shaved curly hair are more prone to post-shave skin irritations, like ingrown and razor bumps.
+The problem is that those with shaved curly hair are more prone to post-shave skin irritations, like ingrown and razor bumps, and also 5 o'clock shadows.
 So what’s a curly-haired male got to do to get a good shave, minus the razor bumps?

 Here are our tips on how to shave your curly beard:

 - Best Shaving Tips for Men with Curly Hair

 - Tip 3: Cleanse and Exfoliate Your Skin

 - Tip 4: Don’t Be Afraid to Oil Up

 - Tip 5: Be Generous with the Lather

 - Tip 6: Shave in the Direction of the Grain